 “The victim was very reluctant to return for trial,” said Carrie Kimball Monahan, director of communications for the Essex District Attorney’s Office, recounting a statement by Ms. MacDougall.
 “The Commonwealth’s handicap was a risk we faced, potentially going to trial without her testimony.”

-Detective Mark Santon of the Tisbury Police Department told The Times in a phone interview Wednesday that he had traveled to Arkansas last week and met with the teenager.
+Detective Mark Santon of the Tisbury Police Department told The Times in a phone interview Wednesday that he had traveled to the babysitter’s home state and met with her.
 He said he wanted to discuss the case with her, the significance of her potential testimony, and what the impact on the case would be if she did or did not testify.
 He wanted her to understand fully, and to make a commitment as to whether she would testify or not.

 “She was on the fence as to whether she was able to face him face to face,” said Mr. Santon.
 “I had a commitment that she would come back and then as time grew closer….we had arrangements made for them to come, but at the 11th hour she said she just couldn’t do it.
 We ended up being handicapped in the prosecution of the case without her physically there.”

-Mr. Santon had high praise for the law enforcement officials in Arkansas and said he was extremely grateful for their assistance and cooperation.
+Mr. Santon had high praise for the law enforcement officials in her home state and said he was extremely grateful for their assistance and cooperation.
 Along with meeting with the young victim, he had contacted others connected to the case.
-He said that distance was no problem, thanks to the helpfulness of everyone in Arkansas, and that despite the eventual outcome it had been worth it to go there.
+He said that distance was no problem, thanks to the helpfulness of everyone in her home state, and that despite the eventual outcome it had been worth it to go there.

 “It’s difficult for everybody across the board, you’ve got to live with it,” said Mr. Santon, adding that it was helpful to know everyone had done as much as possible.